FST777/FreeBSD-OCI-images/README.md

 This image is now deprecated.
 For FreeBSD 14.2 this images was needed since the upstream `freebsd-runtime`'s `pkg` did not cleanly self-install.
-Now that it does, that image is preferable over own own solution.
-It is kept here for now for posterity's sake.
+Now that it does, that image is preferable over our own solution.
+It is kept here for posterity's sake.

 A minimal FreeBSD userspace runtime with a working and initialized `pkg`.
 Inspired by [the `freebsd-runtime` image as found on Docker